 The DCAS program at CWRU focuses on the training of developmental, cognitive, and affective sciences psychologists.
 The primary focus of the DCAS program is research.
 Most of the students who complete our program go into university research and teaching or research administration.
 The primary focus of the program is doing research with a faculty mentor.
 During training they learn the laboratory and statistical methods necessary for a successful research career.

 What is the deadline for applying to the graduate program?

 Can I complete the program part-time, online, or long-distance?

-Both the Clinical and DCAS graduate programs are offered full-time and in-person only.
+The Clinical graduate program is offered full-time and in-person only.

 How long will it take to get my PhD?

 Clinical students typically receive their degrees in five to seven years, which includes the required year-long internship.

 How many applications do you usually receive, and how many do you accept each year?

 The Clinical applicant pool includes 150-250 students – four to six students enter the program each year.